enisn/UraniumUI/docs/en/theming/Icons.md

 ```

 #### Font Names
-3 font names are provided by Material Symbols.
+6 font names are provided by Material Symbols.
 They can be used as `FontFamily` parameter in `FontImageSource`.

 - `MaterialOutlined`
+- `MaterialOutlinedFilled`
 - `MaterialRound`
+- `MaterialRoundFilled`
 - `MaterialSharp`
+- `MaterialSharpFilled`

 #### Glyphs
 Glyphs are provided with `MaterialOutlined`, `MaterialRound` and `MaterialSharp` classes.
 They can be accessed like `MaterialSharp.Account_circle`.
 This class icluded in `UraniumUI` namespace.
 You should include following xml namespace to use it.